aws-ia/terraform-aws-eks-blueprints/examples/karpenter-fargate/README.md

 - AWS EKS Fargate Profiles for the `kube-system` namespace with Pod Labels used by the `coredns`, `karpenter`, and `aws-load-balancer-controller` addons, while additional profiles can be added as needed.
 - AWS EKS managed addons `vpc-cni` and `kube-proxy`.
 - Karpenter Helm Chart.
-- AWS Node Termination Handler Helm Chart.
-Karpenter does not handle the Spot Interruption Termination Notice (ITN) two-minute warning.
-In lieu of this, you can install AWS Node Termination Handler to gracefully cordon and drain your spot nodes when they are interrupted.
-Pods that require checkpointing or other forms of graceful draining, requiring the 2-mins before shutdown, will need NTH.
+- AWS SQS Queue to enable interruption handling to gracefully cordon and drain your spot nodes when they are interrupted.
+Pods that require checkpointing or other forms of graceful draining, requiring the 2-mins before shutdown, will need this.
 - A default Karpenter Provisioner that uses the Bottlerocket AMI and refreshes nodes every 24 hours.
 - Self-managed CoreDNS addon deployed through a Helm chart.
 The default CoreDNS deployment provided by AWS EKS is removed and replaced with a self-managed CoreDNS deployment, while the `kube-dns` service is updated to allow Helm to assume control.
 - AWS Load Balancer Controller add-on deployed through a Helm chart.
 The default AWS Load Balancer Controller add-on configuration is overridden so that it can be deployed on Fargate compute.